Tullamarine Freeway: Extra Lanes

 Part of The Upgrade is adding more lanes between Melbourne Airport and the West Gate Freeway.
-Between The Citylink (Western Link) and The West Gate Freeway one additional lane in each direction will be added consuming the current emergency lanes as well as lower the current speed limit from 100 km/h down to 80 km/h.
+Between The Citylink (Western Link) and The West Gate Freeway one additional lane in each direction will be added consuming the emergency lanes as well as lower the speed limit from 100 km/h down to 80 km/h.
 New Emergency Stopping Bays Similar to the Monash Freeway's Emergency Stopping Bays will be provided where Possible.